StuntsPT/Structure_threader/README.md

 [PyPI](https://pypi.python.org/pypi/structure-threader/).
 It can be installed by simply running the above command.
 If you are on a \*nix like platform, you can use the `--user` option if you can't or don't want to install the program as `root` user.
-Binaries for Structure, fastStructure and *MavericK* are also distributed for GNU/Linux and macOS.
-Please note that the macOS binaries included are compiled for x64 and not ARM64, so it will require [Rosetta 2](https://support.apple.com/102527) for Mac computers with Apple silicon.
+Optional binaries for Structure, fastStructure and *MavericK* are also distributed for GNU/Linux and macOS and can be installed if an environment variable is set (`ST_INSTALL_BINARIES=True`).
+Please note that the macOS binaries included are compiled for x64 and not ARM64, so they will require [Rosetta 2](https://support.apple.com/102527) for Mac computers with Apple silicon.
 For more details, please [check the manual](https://structure-threader.readthedocs.io/en/latest/install/).